Applied Behavior Analysis

 How many classes do students take per semester?

 Part-time students take one to two courses per semester.
 Full-time students take two to three courses per semester.
 It is important to know that to be eligible for federal financial aid in the form of student loans, students must be enrolled in at least two graduate courses (six credits) per semester.
-The table below shows a sample part-time course plan and a sample full-time course plan.
+The table below shows a sample part-time course plan and a sample full-time course plan for the capstone path.

 Part-time Option |